cogeotiff/rio-cogeo/README.md

 ## Cloud Optimized GeoTIFF

-This plugin aim to facilitate the creation and validation of Cloud Optimized GeoTIFF (COG or COGEO).
+This plugin aims to facilitate the creation and validation of Cloud Optimized GeoTIFF (COG or COGEO).
 While it respects the
-[COG specifications](https://github.com/cogeotiff/cog-spec/blob/master/spec.md), this plugin also enforce several features:
+[COG specifications](https://github.com/cogeotiff/cog-spec/blob/master/spec.md), this plugin also enforces several features:

 - **Internal overviews** (User can remove overview with option `--overview-level 0`)
 - **Internal tiles** (default profiles have 512x512 internal tiles)